| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Deed in lieu of foreclosure

 This is when a homeowner turns a deed over to the mortgaging bank to avoid going into foreclosure.
 This allows the borrower to avoid personal liability for the remaining unpaid debt.
-In some cases, they may be able to continue living in the property.
+In some cases, they may be able to continue living on the property.

 Default